myhro/docs-content/content/guides/team-collaboration.md

 As said in the introduction, whenever you work on the Giant Swarm infrastructure, you act in a distinct environment.
 To make your application accessible to your team (organization), the environment running the application has to be owned by the according organization.

-When you just created a new organization as explained above, you will now have to cerate a new environment belonging to that organization.
+When you just created a new organization as explained above, you will now have to create a new environment belonging to that organization.

 ### Creating an environment and selecting it